charmbracelet/markscribe/README.md

 ## Template Helpers

-markscribe comes with a [sprout](https://docs.atom.codes/sprout) and a few more template helpers:
+markscribe comes with [sprout](https://docs.atom.codes/sprout) and a few more template helpers:

 To format timestamps, call `humanize`: